wwangsa/learnWSO2/Readme.md

 	Message flows:
 	1. On the new API Resource, define the URI_TEMPLATE so we can use the path params (`$ctx:uri.var.currentMonth`) and query strings (`$ctx:query.param.minday` and `$ctx:query.param.maxday`).
-	2. Log Message is used to capture the path params and query strings then hold them into variables.
+	2. Log Message is used to log and capture the path params and query strings then hold them into variables.
 	3. Set Payload is used to define the message output based on variables passed onto the output
-	4. Loop Back mediator is used to move the message from inflow to outflow sequence.
+	4. Loop Back mediator is used to move the message from inflow (request path) to outflow (response path) sequence.
+All the configuration included in the in sequence that appears after the Loopback mediator is skipped.
 	5. Respond mediator is used to send back the result back to the client

 	Call `GET orders/month/{currentMonth}`